pawelka/sofarsolar_esp_rs485_logger/README.md

 At the end I finished with two working loggers in parallel ;-)

+## Other projects
+Here is a list of other project that you may be intrested:
+* https://github.com/MichaluxPL/Sofar_LSW3 - uses v5 protocol and directly connect to standard WiFi Logger - very intresting project.

 ## Supported inverters
 For sure SofarSolar KTL-X 8.8 and other powers from KTL-X. There is a chance that other brands from the same familly with work, so if someone check please let me know.